 Something we see with every smartphone release is complaints about WiFi.
 From poor connectivity, drops, to even 5GHz not working right.
 Most of the WiFi issues from the OP5 are gone, but the new 5T has a few of its own.

 Before we begin, make sure to head to settings > about phone > and check for updates and install any new software.
-OnePlus released multiple OxygenOS updates with quick fixes, and a few of them specifically mention WiFi.
+This is especially true if you’re in the beta program.
+OnePlus releases multiple OxygenOS updates with quick fixes, and a few of them specifically mention WiFi.
 Make sure you have the latest software.

 Read: 15 Best OnePlus 5T Cases